Loop twists and pinch twists are techniques used to create balloon animals and flowers with twisting balloons.

 - With one hand, pinch the end of the balloon to your desired length and use the other hand to rotate the balloon.
 The direction you twist the balloon should be the same for all twists.

-- Create a 1-inch bubble by pinching the balloon again right beside the twist from step one and rotate the balloon in the same direction.
+- Create a 1-inch bubble by pinching the balloon again right beside the twist from step one and rotating the balloon in the same direction.
 There should now be three sections.

 - Fold the two ends together and lift up the bubble from step three and twist about four times until it is secured.